 Try Out Xbox Music—But Know What You're Getting

 Xbox Music is Microsoft's new streaming music service.
 It's activated by default if you've connected your Microsoft account to your Windows 8 install, meaning that you can just boot up Windows 8 for the first time and play free music in the Music app.
 Think of it as a built-in Spotify.
-Pretty cool.
-But before you sign up for the premium version, beware that cross-platform support isn't available yet.
-It's coming, but unless you're using a Windows Phone, Windows laptop, Windows tablet, and an Xbox, you'll maybe want to stick with Spotify or Rdio for now.
+And it took a while, but Xbox Music now how cross-platform support in the form of iOS and Android apps, as well as a browser player.

 Know the Difference Between RT and Windows 8